lokwani-d/NEU-Spring-2020-INFO6205-Project-EPL-Ranking-System/README.md

 the calculation of the PDF of a match results

+# OBSERVATIONS AND TESTING
+## PART I: LEAGUE POINT TABLE

+Firstly, when the main class (Driver.java) is run, a console output is thrown asking user to choose the method to rank the teams and create a point table.
+A user can input either method A or B. Below are the screenshot of the following
+steps:

+## PART II: Face-off Probability Distribution Function

+Here the console asks the user to input two teams, home and away team.
+The output shows the following results in order:
+a.
+Goals prediction of home team
+b.
+Goals prediction of away team
+c.
+Probability distribution function over different combinations of the final score
+d.
+Final score with the maximum probability(discrete)
+e.
+Cumulative probability of a team winning, losing or match drawing based on the above discrete probability functions

+ Note: The percentage probability almost always adds up to 100% giving us a hint of the correctness of the calculations
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.